Luxurious Natural Face Moisturizer with Rose and Argan Oil

 Once the rose essential oil has been added, your cream should turn a lovely ivory color

-Step 7 Spoon the cream into a glass or plastic PET jar with a screw top lid.
+Step 7 Spoon the cream into a glass or plastic PET jar with a screw-top lid.
 Don’t forget to label it or you may forget when you made it or what it is.

 Final Thoughts

-So there we have it, my best natural face moisturizer.
 I really haven’t come across any other recipe that makes such good use of the rose essential oil (absolute or otherwise).
 It’s really one of my favorite essential oils, so getting the recipe right is important for this expensive and luxurious ingredient.
 The argan oil is equally as extravagant because sometimes you just need to treat yourself and your skin.

 But if you think about it, we’re making this ourselves.
 Can you imagine how expensive this would be if you were to pick a similar formula up at the local drug store?
 It would set you back hundreds of dollars, and I’m not exaggerating at all.
 Products like these are ordinarily for the rich and the famous.
 By making this yourself, you can have a little piece of the A-list lifestyle in your very own home, just for you.